-A qualified Chartered Trading Standards Institute Practitioner from the Chartered Trading Standards Institute (CTSI) carried out an onsite audit.
-The audit was based on interviews with relevant staff and examining documents.
+A qualified Chartered Trading Standards Institute Practitioner from the Chartered Trading Standards Institute (CTSI) carried out a remote 'desktop' audit.
+The audit was based on a telephone conversation with relevant staff and examining associated documents.

 - The accredited business application process, including checks on prospective businesses - Accredited business auditing content and processes - Terms and conditions - Marketing and advertising by accredited businesses - Sanctions for non-compliant accredited businesses - Customer service provision (including support for vulnerable consumers) - The consumer complaints process (ADR) - Customer satisfaction - Training provided by Code members to meet their obligations - Any outstanding issues from the 2022 audit